 Knollwood Plitt Theater (Knollwood 4 Theaters).
 The theater complex opened on December 3, 1981 with a free showing with “Sharkey’s Machine” with Burt Reynold, accompanied by free snacks and cocktails.
 The first week, starting on Friday, December 4, also featured free movies: “The Black Stallion,” “Close Encounters of the Third Kind,” “The Sound of Music,” and “Fiddler on the Roof.”
 The four screens seated:

 Screen IV: 414

 These popular theaters closed in 1999 with plans to open a 16-screen theater, but those plans fell through.
 The theaters sat eerily silent for 15 years before redevelopment plans in 2014 seal their fate for demolition.
-Many thanks to Mall management for allowing the Historical Society to tour the ruins in December 2013.
+Many thanks to Mall management for allowing the Historical Society to tour the ruins and create this slide show in December 2013.
 Photos by Emory Anderson.

 Kohl’s: Built new in 1994-95 at the site of the old Powers/Donaldson’s/Carson Pirie Scott.
 Grand Opening on August 4, 1995.
 Kohl’s was based in Menomonee Falls, Wisconsin, and went public in 1993.
 At the time it opened in Knollwood it had 90 stores in the Midwest and planned to open 16 to 18 more in 1994.

 KRS Computer & Business School: 1991 – 8/1996

 Lancer: August 5, 1982 – 1985/87

 LeeAnn Chin: 2011 –